-We want all girls across the Scotland to have the space and opportunities they need to grow in confidence reach for the stars and be a powerful force for good
+We want all girls across Scotland to have the space and opportunities they need to grow in confidence, reach for the stars and be a powerful force for good

-More than 50,000 girls already meet regularly as Rainbows, Brownies, Guides and The Senior Section.
-Guiding is so much more than an after school activity or a way for girls to spend an evening.
-Here’s what makes us different:
+More than 50,000 girls already meet regularly as Rainbows, Brownies, Guides and Rangers (as well as those who are part of the new 18-30 offer).
+Girlguiding is so much more than an after school activity or a way for girls to spend an evening.
+Here’s what makes us different…

 We give girls their own space

-We want all girls to benefit from the fun, adventure and opportunities to grow that come with being a part of Girlguiding Scotland.
+We want all girls to benefit from the opportunities to grow that come with being a part of Girlguiding Scotland.

 Want to know why we’re girl-only?
 Girlguiding Scotland members tell us they love being in an all-girl group because it gives them space to be themselves, try new things and share what it’s like growing up as a girl in today’s world.